 I made these for the first time as my contribution to the ‘nibbles’ at the Irish Food Pix event at Bord Bia.

 By the time I finished up work, and started to think about what to bring… time was running out!
-Always a good time to try a new recipe, eh???
+This is always a good time to try a new recipe, eh???

 The recipe was a Jamie Oliver recipe with a few twists and turns!
 Poor Jamie does not have access to our yummy sausages, nor I’m sure does he have my ‘secret’ ingredient!